 Accusations of leftist magic leveled by right-wing members of Congress led me to research the question of whether magic is really a leftist thing.
-The closest connection I was aware of was the association of the drug culture of the 1960s with shamanism.
-I have always understood the right’s connection to magic to be more of a thing.
-It would be more more correct to call right-wing magic ‘the occult’.
-In the end, I was not really surprised to find that the story of magical politics in America begins by blaming the left for the whole phenomenon.
-Both-siderism is apparently the handmaid of American politics, even its weirdest manifestations.
+I have always understood the political right’s connection to magic to be more of a thing, and it wasn’t hard to find evidence of this association.
 This is the story of Rosicrucians, Fallen Angels, and American politics.

 One of the first results that came up on Google was Egil Asprem’s article about the magical theory of politics.
-True to historical patterns, the magic war is currently serving a right-wing agenda.
-It seems the left is only included in the discussion on account of its being such a perfect target.
+He seems to indicate that the current magic war is serving a right-wing agenda.

 Posts on 4chan are consecutively given an identifying number (currently nine digits, reflecting the fact that the total number of posts number in the billions).
 Due to the very high posting frequency (over one million a day, in 2018), it is impossible for a user to predict exactly what the last few digits will be when posting.
 This has given rise to a phenomenon where certain numbers, patterns, and repetitions of numbers–especially repeating digits, labeled “dubs,” “trips,” “quads,” and so on–are considered particularly auspicious.
 This phenomenon is related to a wider practice known as GET, by which posters on an image board would attempt to score certain integer sequences considered “special” (e.g. posts number 123456789, 1000000, or 555555555).
 Themes, memes, or users that frequently “GET,” or that just score many dubs and trebs, are considered special, allowing for hidden patterns and connections to emerge in the minds of users.
 During the primaries and the presidential campaign, a perception formed on /pol/ that Trump and Pepe memes were doing just this.
 For example, on 19 June 2016, a post on 4chan’s /p/ board with the text “Trump will win” achieved the remarkable GET 77777777.
 A web of significance was gradually spun, in the usual post-ironic way, in which Trump was divinely selected, the god selecting him was Kek, and the Pepe meme was one of the god’s many manifestations.

-Asprim may not be aware that July 19, 2016 also connects the Rosicrucians to the current political turmoil.
-That is the date when the fallen angel Azazel was supposed to rise from his earthly imprisonment.
+There is another connection that Asprim may not be aware of.
+July 19, 2016 connects the Rosicrucians to the current political turmoil.
+It’s the date when the fallen angel Azazel was supposed to rise from his earthly imprisonment.

 There was an unusual scene at the Republican National Convention surrounding Trump’s nomination.